Free Annual Credit Reports

 Please note that all copies of these reports will be delivered by mail only.
 To preserve the confidentiality of your personal information, a copy of your current driver license or recent utility bill must be provided in order for EBI to send correspondence to an alternate or new address.

-If you wish to dispute the accuracy of any information in the background report that EBI has prepared about you, EBI will conduct a reasonable and free of charge reinvestigation upon request.
+If you wish to dispute the accuracy of any information in the background report that EBI has provided, EBI will conduct a reasonable and free of charge reinvestigation upon request.
 In accordance with the Fair Credit Reporting Act (FCRA), we will review all of the relevant information you have provided and reinvestigate the disputed item(s).
 Upon completion of our investigation we will mail you a written summary of the results.

 For your convenience, a sample Consumer Dispute Instructions & Request Form is available online.
-Additionally, you can submit your free of charge request toll-free by calling (1) 800-324-7700, or you mail a written request to:
+Additionally, you can submit a free of charge request toll-free by calling (1) 800-324-7700, or you mail a written request to:

 Employment Background Investigations, Inc. (EBI)